A career as an interpreter is one of the most sought-after careers involving Japanese.

 (i) Limited subject expertise

-An interpreter may need more expertise in various fields like medicine, the law, tech, or engineering.
-Sadly, this could lead to mistakes, inaccuracies, and misinterpretations.
+An interpreter may need more expertise in various fields, such as medicine, the law, tech, or engineering.
+Unfortunately, this could lead to mistakes, inaccuracies, and misinterpretations.

 A significant industry or area of knowledge is required.
 This is because particular wisdom is often needed to determine goals and priorities within a project correctly.